huskyfpv/huskyfpv/README.md

 - Supported LTE Cat4 module:
 	- Quectel EM05-G, EM05-CN, EC200A
  	- Simcom SIM7600G-H, A7600C

+## TURN/STUN server
+- Optimized based on Coturn 4.7.0.
+- The source code is in this repository: https://github.com/huskyfpv/turnserver
+- Users can deploy it on a Linux server(recommended Ubuntu) with a public IP address

 <!--
 - Provides schematics, allowing users to unleash their creativity in design